gobindpreet/Gobind-project-7/README.md

 The [Netflix Prize Shows Information (9000 Shows)](https://www.kaggle.com/datasets/akashguna/netflix-prize-shows-information) dataset, which offers a variety of columns including genres, languages, durations, and more.
 This dataset serves as a valuable resource for unravelling the dynamics that shape viewer preferences and content trends in the expansive realm of Netflix.

 ## Tools Used
-* Excel - Data Cleaning
+* SQL & Excel - Data Cleaning
 * Power BI - Dashboard

 ## Power BI Dashboard